kaleajay01/MYSQL-CRUD-Using-Server.js/README.md

 4. Server sends response back to client

 ---

-## 📌 Importance of CRUD Operations

-- Foundation of database management
-- Used in all web applications
-- Enables data creation and management
-- Ensures proper data handling

----

-## 📄 Conclusion

-CRUD operations are the backbone of any application that interacts with a database.
 ---

 Understanding CRUD is essential for building reliable and scalable web applications.